Framework · free to use

 Cost to open a boutique fitness studio in 2026.

-Boutique fitness studios — barre, Pilates, HIIT, cycling, yoga, sculpt — have different cost structures than general gyms.
+Boutique fitness studios (barre, Pilates, HIIT, cycling, yoga, sculpt) have very different cost structures than general gyms.
 This is the line-item breakdown by modality, with concrete numbers across facility, equipment, licensing, software, and staff.
 Built from operator observation and current 2026 market data.

 By Bill Colbert · Founder, Treetop Growth Strategy